Who Is This Credit Card Best For?

 - 20% rebate on in-flight purchases

-This card is issued and administered by Bank of America, and that’s who you will deal with when managing your account.
-Unfortunately, in J.D.
-Power’s 2019 Credit Card Satisfaction Study, the big bank ranked seventh out of 11 national credit card issuers.
-It scored 798 of 1,000 possible points.
-The industry average was 806.
+This card is issued and administered by Bank of America.
+In J.D.
+Power’s 2019 Credit Card Satisfaction Study, the big bank ranked seventh out of 11 national credit card issuers, earning an “about average” designation.

-On the bright side, in addition to the usual suite of large bank services (24/7 customer support, a mobile banking app), the bank offers a free FICO credit score, updated monthly.
+In addition to the usual suite of large bank services (24/7 customer support, a mobile banking app), the bank offers a complimentary FICO credit score, updated monthly.

 The Alaska Airlines Visa Signature card’s fees are in line with industry standards.
 There’s no foreign transaction fee, so take this card with you when you venture afar.